Important Info for Class of 2027

 A Note To Parents

-We appreciate that you may be interested in taking a very active role in your student’s college education, and this can be a good thing!
+We appreciate that you may be interested in taking a very active role in your student’s college education.
 Registering for classes can be both exciting and frustrating.
 We encourage you to allow your students to:

 - Make their own choices about courses